-STUDENT RESPONSIBILITY
+STUDENT RESPONSIBILITIES

 Students should make plans for the thesis early in their academic program.
-As a part of this plan, students should select at least one course that relates directly to the topic for more intensive study.
+As part of this plan, students should select at least one course that relates directly to the topic for more intensive study.
 While faculty will aid and advise, the student must take responsibility for the following:

-- 1. selection of a suitable topic on which he/she can work willingly, aggressively, and enthusiastically; - 2. determination of research methodology in the particular area which will yield defensible results; - 3. collection of data; - 4. drawing warranted conclusions; - 5. actual production of the written documents; - 6. presentation and oral defense of the work; - 7. completion of the final revisions and final proof reading see pages 5-6 below; and - 8. submission of three signed and final copies and one electronic copy of the thesis to the Archibald Library for binding and archiving.
+- 1. selection of a suitable topic on which the student can work willingly, aggressively, and enthusiastically; - 2. determination of research methodology in the particular area which will yield defensible results; - 3. collection of data; - 4. drawing warranted conclusions; - 5. actual production of the written documents; - 6. presentation and oral defense of the work; - 7. completion of revisions provided by the Thesis Committee; - 8. submission of an electronic copy of the thesis to the Archibald Library for final proof reading; and - 9.
+Completion of final revisions as provided by the Archibald Library prior to printing and binding.